2026-2027 Academic Catalog

 CLAS Academic Advising Partners

-Students who are exploring or making decisions about their college major (CLAS Undeclared), along with pre-architecture and first-year College of Arts & Media (CAM) students, are advised and supported through the Center for Undergraduate Exploration and Advising (CUE&A).
+Students who are exploring or making decisions about their college major (CLAS Undeclared), first-year College of Arts & Media (CAM) students, and undergraduate non-degree students are advised and supported through the Center for Undergraduate Exploration and Advising (CUE&A).